 Check out this list of frequently asked questions about the application process, cost, requirements and more.
 Feel free to contact us if you still have a question.

-For full details and procedures about applying, please visit Graduate Admissions.
+For full details and procedures about applying, please visit Admissions.

 Each department and degree plan has its own deadlines.
 For up-to-date deadlines, please visit our admissions page.

-Requirements vary per departments and applicant, but may include the application form, fee, transcripts GRE scores, letters of recommendation.
+Requirements vary per department and applicant but may include the application form, fee, transcripts GRE scores, letters of recommendation.
 Visit our admissions page to learn the requirements and how to apply.

-The application fee for the Engineering Profressional Master's Programs is $85.
+The application fee for the Engineering Professional Master's Programs is $85.

 Although there is no single trait or quality we seek, applicants to our programs are those who are qualified in math and science, demonstrate intellectual curiosity, and are seeking to both enhance their knowledge of engineering and use that knowledge in a professional setting through training in leadership and technology entrepreneurship.

 - What are the minimum GPA and TOFEL requirements?

 Applicants should have at least a 3.0 GPA.
 Applicants taking the TOFEL exam should exhibit scores of at least 90 on the iBT TOFEL or at least 600 on the paper-based TOFEL.
 Applicants need to confirm the admission requirements of the department to which they are applying.

 - May I submit supplemental materials with my application?